GalSagie/GalSagie.github.io/_posts/2015-10-14-dragonflow-liberty.md

 Hardware offloading is not a new thing, Todays NICs have embedded switches and flow classification mechanisms that can be used to offload some of the network pipeline computations to hardware.
 Many companies are already working on fully offloading OVS capabilities to hardware.
+We see tunneling/encapsulation offloading in the NIC as a major improvement which can already be done today.

 We believe its impossible for the hardware to keep track with the agility of software and there for present a hybrid approach of software OVS in addition to hardware capabilities.